AndrewWhitelaw/DissertationProject/README.md

 This creates a gameplay loop based around:

-Social interaction -> Social battery depletion -> Decision Making -> Recovery through coping mechanisms -> continue progression
+Social interaction -> Social battery depletion -> Decision Making -> Recovery through coping mechanisms -> Continue progression

 The intention is not to simulate social anxiety perfectly, but to provide an interactive representation of some experiences associated with it.